Dynamic and Geometric Shifts in Wave Scattering: Introduction

 In this work, we present a related decomposition of dynamic and geometric contributions, but in a principally different setting.
 Instead of the continuous quantum evolution of a wave state over the base space, we consider a generic {\it wave scattering} problem with varying parameters.
-In this context, an input wave state is immediately transformed into an output state, and the unitary {\it scattering matrix} describing this transformation depends on certain basic variables (time, coordinates, momentum, etc.), as illustrated in Fig.~\ref{Fig_scattering}.
+In this context, an input wave state is directly transformed into an output state, and the unitary {\it scattering matrix} describing this transformation depends on certain basic variables (time, coordinates, momentum, etc.), as illustrated in Fig.~\ref{Fig_scattering}.
 Furthermore, instead of examining the phase of the output wavefunction, we analyze the shifts in the expectation values of the variables conjugate to these basic variables.
-In particular, the time/coordinates/frequency/momentum-dependent scattering produces shifts in the expectation values of frequency/momentum/time/coordinates, respectively.
+In particular, the time/position/frequency/momentum-dependent scattering produces shifts in the expectation values of frequency/momentum/time/position, respectively.

 Well-known examples of such shifts in wave-scattering problems include the Goos-H\"{a}nchen shift of an optical beam reflected from an interface characterized by a momentum-dependent reflection matrix \cite{Goos1947AP, Artmann1948AP, Bliokh2013JO}, as well as the Wigner time delay experienced by a wavepacket scattered by a frequency-dependent system \cite{Wigner1955PR, Smith1960PR, Winful2006PR, Chiao1997PO}.
-Following earlier work in mesoscopic physics \cite{Brouwer1997PRL, Brouwer1999WRM}, these phenomena have recently been generalized and extended to a broader class of wave systems and conjugate variables using the {\it generalized Wigner-Smith operator (GWSO)} framework \cite{Ambichl2017PRL, Horodynski2020NP, Hupfl2023PRL, Orazbayev2024NP} (see also \cite{Cao2022NP, Rachbauer2024JOSAB} for recent reviews on this subject).
+Following earlier work in mesoscopic physics \cite{Brouwer1997PRL, Brouwer1999WRM}, these phenomena have recently been generalized and extended to a broader class of wave systems and conjugate variables using the {\it generalized Wigner-Smith operator (GWSO)} framework \cite{Ambichl2017PRL, Horodynski2020NP} (see also \cite{Cao2022NP, Rachbauer2024JOSAB} for recent reviews on this subject). {In particular, this approach has been applied to optimize: wave focusing \cite{Horodynski2020NP,PhysRevLett.134.183802}, optical forces and torques \cite{Horodynski2020NP,PhysRevA.108.023504,Orazbayev2024NP,PhysRevA.110.053515}, trapping \cite{Butaite2024SA} and cooling \cite{Hupfl2023PRL,PhysRevA.107.023112} of particles, transmission through multi-mode fibers \cite{Carpenter2015EWS,xiong_spatiotemporal_2016,Matthes2021PRX}, estimating system parameters \cite{Bouchet2021MaxInfo,bouchet_optimal_2021}, optical inverse-design \cite{Horodynski2022}, and analysis of scattering resonances \cite{PhysRevResearch.7.013299}.
+In all these cases, the eigenvectors of the corresponding GWSO with extreme eigenvalues determine the optimal input wave states.}

 Here we show that both the GWSOs and the corresponding expectation-value shifts in scattered waves can be unambiguously decomposed into dynamic and geometric parts.
 Similarly to Berry's phase decomposition, these dynamic and geometric contributions are associated with the \textit{eigenvalues} and \textit{eigenvectors} of the scattering matrix, respectively (see Fig.~\ref{Fig_scattering}).
 Furthermore, the geometric part is expressed via the corresponding Berry connection.
 However, unlike the adiabatic-evolution scenario, now the dynamic and geometric contributions have the same order of magnitude.
 This is because the dynamic part involves \textit{derivatives} of the eigenvalues.
 (This is explained by the fact that we are dealing with the eigenvalues of a unitary scattering matrix, which is analogous to the evolution operator involving an \textit{integral} of the Hamiltonian in the evolution problem.)
 Moreover, while the geometric phase in the adiabatic-evolution problem is gauge-invariant only for {\it cyclic} evolution in the base space, we show that the geometric and dynamic shifts in the scattering problem are gauge-invariant {\it at each point} of the base space.